-Pancreatic cancer afflicts approximately 133,000 people in Europe (GLOBOCAN2018, Global Cancer Observatory/World Health Organization), approximately 57,000 people in the United States annually

-(https://seer.cancer.gov/statfacts/html/pancreas.html), and 270,000 people worldwide - excluding Europe and United States (GLOBOCAN2018).
-It has been identified as the seventh leading cause of death from cancer in Europe (GLOBOCAN 2018) and the third leading cause of death from cancer in the United States (SEER Cancer Statistics Factsheets 2019).
+Pancreatic cancer afflicts approximately 140,116 people in Europe (GLOBOCAN 2020, Global Cancer Observatory/World Health Organization), approximately 57,600 people in the United States annually (https://seer.cancer.gov/statfacts/html/pancreas.html), and 293,014 people worldwide - excluding Europe and United States (GLOBOCAN 2020).
+It has been identified as the fourth leading cause of death from cancer in Europe (GLOBOCAN 2020) and the third leading cause of death from cancer in the United States (SEER Cancer Statistics Factsheets 2020).
 On average PDA represents approximately 95% of all pancreatic cancers diagnosed in given calendar year.
 Considering that the median overall survival for previously untreated patients with good performance status is between 8.5 months (Von Hoff 2013) and 11.1 months (Conroy 2011) with the two most commonly available treatment regimens, effective treatment for PDA has remained a major unmet medical need.

 Pancreatic cancer is generally not diagnosed early because the initial clinical signs and symptoms are vague and non-specific.
 The most common presenting symptoms include weight loss, epigastric (upper central region of the abdomen) and/or back pain, and jaundice.
 The back pain is typically dull, constant, and of visceral origin radiating to the back, in contrast to the epigastric pain which is vague and intermittent.
-Less common symptoms include nausea, vomiting, diarrhea, anorexia, and new onset diabetes or glucose intolerance (Hidalgo 2010).
+Less common symptoms include nausea, vomiting, diarrhea, anorexia, and new onset diabetes (which can be an early signal) or glucose intolerance (Hidalgo 2010).